Prevent Your Dog From Becoming Dehydrated

 If your companion eats a canned food diet, he’ll receive an extra infusion of water daily.
 In fact, most canned formulations are comprised of 70% to 80% water.
 If he regularly chows down on these tasty meals, he might drink less water than his canine buddies who crunch their dry food diets.
 Our Vet Nutrition and Weight Management service can help you develop a personalized diet plan that meets your dog’s specific needs and helps them maintain proper hydration.

 If you notice a change in Rudy’s water consumption, or he seems to lack some “oomph” in his daily routine, take him to your veterinarian immediately.
-The vet will determine if your dog is experiencing dehydration symptoms, and can quickly provide appropriate treatment.
+To prevent dog dehydration, it’s crucial to recognize the symptoms early.
+If you suspect your dog might be dehydrated, a vet can evaluate its condition and promptly administer the necessary treatment to restore hydration levels effectively.

 Contact us, your local animal clinic in St. Lucie County, FL!